Harsh24BAI10795/Computer-Vision-Project/README.md

-# cv-cli — Computer Vision from the Command Line
+# Computer Vision from the Command Line

 ## Student Information